DanielMSchmidt/project-ideas/README.md

 - precache attribute, which adds item to toolbox.precache (for link and script elements)
 - meta keyword for default request method?
 - overwrites for request method in a tags (e.g. networkOnly for strictly uncachable pages)

+## Breakpoint Tester Plugin

+Opens the page in multiple iframes which have the same width as breakpoints in CSS

+- optional: height breakpoint support
+- optional: have the click & scroll events mirrored in all iframes so we have kinda browsersync behavior